MBtech/bbo-arena/README.md

 **Note on Solid**
 Solid hasn't been updated for Python3.
 However, I am working on an implementation to transition the project to Python3.
+Both tabu search and simulated annealing do more function evaluations that the maximum number of steps

 ## Installation
 Since I have included scout repo as a submodule if you clone this repo use